Is It Normal for My Kid to Be a Very Picky Eater?

-Kids want to be included, they crave attention and want to be a part of something bigger then themselves!
-Allowing them to participate in the menu planning gives them an opportunity to have their tiny voice heard, and that means so much to a child!
+Kids want to be included, they crave attention and want to be a part of something bigger than themselves.
+Allowing them to participate in the menu planning gives them an opportunity to have their tiny voice heard, and that means so much to a child.

 Have them sit down with you and choose a few meals each week.
-Let them pick what they want and don't argue with them about it. if they suggest cookies, you could redirect by saying "We need everyone to eat healthy so they won't get sick, we could have cookies for desert though"!
+Let them pick what they want and don't argue with them about it.
+If they suggest cookies, you could redirect by saying "We need everyone to eat healthy so they won't get sick, we could have cookies for dessert, though!"
 That way you are not saying no to their idea, but still teaching them that it is important to be healthy.
-If they choose Pizza and Pickles, let them have Pizza and Pickles!
-I would probably do that for lunch though!
+If they choose pizza and pickles, let them have pizza and pickles.
+I would probably do that for lunch, though!

 4. Grocery Field Trips!

-Kids will love having freedom to choose whatever they want, and will be excited to rush home and try their new find!
+Kids will love having the freedom to choose whatever they want, and will be excited to rush home and try their new find.
 You might find a slew of new foods your kids will eat that you had just dismissed, like broccoli or okra!

 Additionally, if you have the space growing a garden together has the same effect and they learn a great life skill!